 Time to clock in?
 Find the tried and true time management strategies that online learning experts use and recommend for staying on track of work and development.

-Our top 10 time management strategies for online and remote learners
+Our top 12 time management strategies for remote training admins

 1. Plan your week

-Check the syllabus for important deadlines and account for the time each assignment should take.
+Review the syllabus for important deadlines and account for the time grading each assignment should take.
 While you may not have an exact timeframe, try to be realistic or use past assignments for reference.
-Then block off actual time on your calendar (you are using a calendar, aren’t you?) to get the work done.
-Include deadlines and check-ins with instructors on your calendar too.
+Then block off actual time on your calendar to get the work done.
+Include deadlines and check-ins with learners on your calendar too.

 It’s a smart idea to plan a daily check-in to keep work from piling up at the end of the week.
-Most online learning platforms encourage students to schedule 1.5 to 2 hours of dedicated study per day to get the best out of their courses.
+A good practice is to schedule at least an hour of dedicated focus time on the program per day.

 2. Set priorities

-The truth is time management is a lot about managing priorities and expectations.
-A lot of people get distracted by endless to-do lists and struggle to check anything off.
+Time management is largely about managing priorities and expectations.
+Many people get distracted by endless to-do lists and struggle to check anything off.
 As you plan your week, prioritize the tasks that need to be completed instead of the ones that would be nice to complete.
 Of course, play and rest matter as well, so be sure to include them in your schedule.

 There’s a famous strategy called the 1 3 5 rule that helps you break down your to-do list based on the size of the task you’ll be doing — so you schedule 1 big thing, 3 medium things, and 5 smaller things per day.